 Friulian

-Friulian or Friulan (furlan in Friulian) is a language spoken in the historical Friuli region in northeastern Italy confined in the north by Austria and in the east by Slovenia.
+Friulian or Friulan (furlan in Friulian) is a language spoken in the historical Friuli region in northeastern Italy bordering Austria in the north, Slovenia in the east and Veneto in the west.
 It developed around 1000 AD from Vulgar Latin spoken in the Aquileia region and conserves for example a final –s in the plural of nouns, cf. cjan (sg.) ‘dog’ vs. cjans ‘dogs’ (pl.): in Italian: cane (sg.) vs. cani (pl.), and it maintains consonant clusters such as cl, gl, bl, pl, fl; compare e.g. clâf (Latin: clavem; Italian: chiave).
 Friulian can be divided into three main varieties: western Friulian, central-eastern Friulian and Carnic Friulian, spoken in the north, in Carnia.

 Due to its peripheral geographic position, Friulian has always been in contact with other languages and varieties.
 Friuli-Venezia Giulia, an autonomous region with special statute, recognizes (besides Friulian) also two other historical minority languages as official languages: German (for example in the language islands Sappada/Pladen, Timau/Tischelwang or Sauris/Zahre going back to a medieval variety of Southern Bavarian) and Slovenian spoken in the provinces of Gorizia, Trieste and Udine.

-From 2001 onwards the Regional Agency for the Friulian language (ARLeF – in Friulian: Agjenzie Regjonâl pe lenghe furlane) coordinates activities with the aim to protect and promote the Friulian language and its historical and cultural heritage.
-According to a study published by the ARLeF in collaboration with the University of Udine in 2015, there are ca. 600.000 speakers of Friulian in the Friuli-Venezia Giulia region (in 173 municipalities), and there are Friulian speakers in 7 municipalities in the Veneto region.
-Additionally, many speakers of Friulian have emigrated in the past, especially to Australia, North- and South America and South Africa, resulting in Friulian speech communities outside of Italy.
+Since 2005, the Regional Agency for the Friulian language (ARLeF – in Friulian: Agjenzie Regjonâl pe lenghe furlane) has been coordinating activities to protect and to promote the Friulian language and its historical and cultural heritage.
+ARLeF is the reference point for vocabulary standardisation and language certification.
+It also provides digital tools for Friulian writing.
+According to a study published by the ARLeF in co-operation with Istituto di Ricerche Economiche e Sociali del Friuli Venezia-Giulia (Research Institute for Economic and Social Issues of the Friuli-Venezia Giulia Region), in 2023, there are ca. 450,000 speakers of Friulian in the Friulian-speaking part of Friuli-Venezia Giulia region as well as in the Veneto region (180 municipalities).
+Additionally, many speakers of Friulian have emigrated worldwide in the past, especially to Australia, North- and South America and South Africa, resulting in Friulian speech communities outside of Italy.

 ISO-Code 639-2: fur